 The NASA logo has gone through a few changes, and we’ve even seen one come back after being retired.
 The most recognizable logos, affectionately known as the “meatball” and the “worm,” are the perfect symbols of optimism that underlie the feeling of exploration and incredible journeys NASA is known for.

-Since the beginning of space exploration, NASA, otherwise known as the National Aeronautics and Space Administration, has been at the forefront.
+NASA, which stands for the National Aeronautics and Space Administration, is a forerunner in space exploration.
 It’s seen incredible success, and out-of-this-world achievements, and has provided the people of the world with new information that has changed the way we think about our planet and the universe.

-The National Aeronautics and Space Administration (NASA) is an independent agency and a part of the United States federal government.
+NASA, which stands for National Aeronautics and Space Administration, is both a division of the US government and its own private agency.
 They are responsible for the civil space program, aeronautics research, and space research.

-NASA was established in 1958, and it was the descendant of the National Advisory Committee for Aeronautics (NACA).
-Its aim was to fulfill the U.S. space development effort with a distinctly civilian orientation, with a focus on peaceful applications in space science.
+Descending from the National Advisory Committee for Aeronautics (NACA) in 1958, NASA’s aim was to fulfill the U.S. space development effort with a distinctly civilian orientation, with a focus on peaceful applications in space science.

-Employing some of the world’s most brilliant scientists, engineers, and mathematicians, the space agency has pioneered exploration into uncharted territory.
+NASA has long been an organization with some of the top minds in the world, from mathematicians to scientists, and more.
+For years, the space organization has pioneered exploration into uncharted territory.
 NASA is responsible for opening up a new era of human spaceflight, thanks to its brave and determined efforts to explore the vast reaches of the universe.

 As NASA has grown, its logo has also changed and evolved from the first icon that symbolized the NACA to the memorable images we see today.